binbinmods/Obeliskial-Options/README.md

 # Obeliskial Options

+(updated for 1.1.02)

 This is an **Across the Obelisk** mod that contains a number of options to alter gameplay.

 Broadly speaking, this mod makes the game easier; I encourage you to try harder madness levels, corruption modifiers and personal challenges to re-balance the game.